improvgroup/Ooorm.Data/README.md

  * Strongly typed code-first query and schema generation, so that you can confidently use IDE refactoring tools
  * Chosen database is irrelevant to consuming code (adapters currently implemented for Sqlite and MS Sql Server)
- * Simple db mocking for tests with in-memory database that supports all library features [Future]
+ * Simple db mocking for tests with in-memory database that supports all library features
+ * Manage multiple databases under one umbrella with decorator types like `CompositeDatabase` and `ReadOnlyDatabase`

+ [Future]
- * Tooling for automatically generating migration projects and web api projects from entity model assemblies
+ * Create tooling for automatically generating migration projects and web api projects from entity model assemblies
+ * Support IAsyncEnumerable and further reduce use of reflection by using code generation
+ * Implement joins, batching, and hybrid keys

 ## Example